lisavetta/swift/README.md

   </details>

+* [Google] Types with Shorthand Names.
+Arrays, dictionaries, and optional types are written in their shorthand form whenever possible; that is, [Element], [Key: Value], and Wrapped?.
+The long forms Array<Element>, Dictionary<Key, Value>, and Optional<Wrapped> are only written when required by the compiler; for example, the Swift parser requires Array<Element>.Index and does not accept [Element].Index.

 * <a id='omit-self'></a>(<a href='#omit-self'>link</a>) **Don't use `self` unless it's necessary for disambiguation or required by the language.** [![SwiftFormat: redundantSelf](https://img.shields.io/badge/SwiftFormat-redundantSelf-7B0051.svg)](https://github.com/nicklockwood/SwiftFormat/blob/master/Rules.md#redundantSelf)

   <details>